The History

 It was initially used as a natural preserver, originally introduced

-by the Cretans (1700 BC) to extent the wine’s live.
-It was the first
+extent the wine’s live.
+It was the first discovered archeological artifacts

-discovered archeological artifacts from the chemical analysis on the
+from the chemical analysis

-Dr. Martlew describes that Minoans they do not only cultivate grapes
+and cooking tools.
+Dr. Martlew describes that Minoans

-and produce wine with resin but they use in cooking.
-They use also smoked
+they do not only cultivate grapes and produce wine with resin but they

-oak to enreach the wine taste.
-Taste through centuries Article by Diane
+Taste through centuries Article by Diane Shugart, National

-Shugart, National GeographicVol 4 /No 2 Feb 2000 Natioanal Georgaphic
+GeographicVol 4 /No 2 Feb 2000 Natioanal Georgaphic (Greek) p.144-149

-must with the drops fresh pine resin.
-The result gives a fine light
+pine trees.
+The vinification result gives a fine light dry taste of

 Retsina has strong friends and bad enemies.
 The dry character definitely